€10M Atlantic survey to assess ocean’s health

-A team of researchers from countries bordering the Atlantic Ocean are embarking on a €10 million, four-year project to analyse its ecosystems, from Iceland to South America.
+A team of researchers from countries bordering the ocean are embarking on a €10 million, four-year project to analyse its ecosystems, from Iceland to South America.

 Their findings will provide unprecedented insights into how climate change is affecting plant and animal life in the Atlantic.

 The work will also aid understanding of the impact of commercial activities including deep-sea mining, fishing and oil and gas extraction.

 The iAtlantic project, which is led by the University, will use the latest technologies to assess the ocean’s health, and aims to help governments create policies to better protect it.